RTXteam/RTX/code/reasoningtool/README.md

     python3 Q2Solution.py -a

-# What is the Orangeboard?
+# What are the Orangeboard and BioNetExpander?

-Orangeboard is a simple implementation of the Blackboard architectural pattern for modeling a knowledge graph (orange because it is the color for both OSU and ISB).
-You can add nodes and relationships to the Orangeboard, and they get represented as python `Node` or `Rel` objects.
-Nodes can be marked with a `nodetype` and a `name` (the combination of which is unique).
-Every node also gets a UUID assigned internally by the Blackboard.
+`Orangeboard` and `BioNetExpander` together are a simple implementation of the Blackboard architectural pattern for modeling a knowledge graph (orange because it is the color for both OSU and ISB). `Orangeboard` provides an API and object model for adding nodes and relationships to the virtual blackboard, which are represented as Python `Node` or `Rel` objects.

+## Nodes in Orangeboard
+Nodes are marked with a `nodetype` (which directly maps to a node Label in Neo4j) and a `name`, the combination of which is unique in the knowledge graph.
+Every node also gets a UUID assigned internally by `Orangeboard`.
 Nodes can also have properties which will get mapped to Neo4j properties when the graph is exported to Neo4j.

+## Relationships in Orangeboard
-You can also add relationships (which I shorten to `rel` in much of the code) to the graph in the Blackboard.
-A relationship has a `reltype` which is like a category of relationships (think `is_child_of` or `is_member_of`, that kind of thing).
-Each `reltype` is mapped (by a hard-coded `dict` in the `ReasoningTool.py` script) to a `boolean` value indicating whether or not that `reltype` is to be directed or not (`True` means directed, `False` means undirected).
-Each relationship object also has a `sourcedb` label that is free-form but I'm using as a controlled vocabulary to describe where I got the relationship from, e.g., `reactome` or `OMIM` or whatever).
-Relationships also get assigned UUIDs internally by the Orangeboard.
+Relationships (for short, referred to as `rel` in much of the code) are represented by `Rel` objects, which have a `reltype` which is like a category of relationships (think `is_child_of`, `is_member_of`, or `controls_expression_of`).Orangeboard and BioNetExpander can handle a hybrid directed + undirected knowledge graph.
+Each `reltype` is mapped (by a `dict` member in the `BioNetExpander.py` class) to a `bool` value indicating whether or not that `reltype` is to be directed or not (`True` means directed, `False` means undirected).
+An undirected relationship in the `Orangeboard` knowledge graph object model would get mapped to two relationships (with opposite orientations) when the knowledge graph is exported to Neo4j, since Neo4j does not permit undirected relationships.
+Each relationship object also has a `sourcedb` label which is used as a controlled vocabulary to describe where `BioNetExpander` got the relationship from, e.g., `reactome` or `OMIM` or whatever).

+### Seed nodes
 The first node that you put into an empty Orangeboard *must* be marked as `seed_node=True`.
 Subsequently, every node or relationship that gets added to the Orangeboard as the knowledge graph is expanded from that seed node will be marked as being associated with that "seed node", using the seed node's UUID.
 At any time, you can subsequently add a second (or third, or ...) node and mark it with `seed_node=True`.
 This resets things so that after you add the second "seed node", any new nodes or relationships that are subsequently added to the knowledge graph are marked as coming from the *second* seed node.
 Thus, each node or relationship in the Orangeboard is marked with a "seed node UUID".
-This marking is what enables Orangeboard to have the capability to delete all nodes and relationships that derive from a single seed node (though of course, Orangeboard also has a method for completely deleting all nodes and relationships, to restore ).
+This marking is what enables Orangeboard to have the capability to delete all nodes and relationships that derive from a single seed node (though of course, Orangeboard also has a method for completely deleting all nodes and relationships, to restore the virtual blackboard to its initial state).

 # Knowledge sources: